ArtifexSoftware/mupdf/docs/bindings.rst

 [Note that this is only for changes to the generation of the C++/Python/C# APIs; changes to the main MuPDF API are not detailed here.]

+* **2023-02-14**:

+  * Simplified builds by requiring a standalone libclang (typically pypi.org's libclang in a Python venv) and fixed various issues with using latest libclang.
+  * Added test for exceptions from Python SWIG Director callbacks.

 * **2023-02-03**:

   * Provide a default constructor for all wrapper classes.
   * Added Python `__repr__()` methods for POD classes, identical to the existing `__str__()` methods.
   * Fixed handling of exceptions in Python SWIG Director callbacks.
+  * Fixed wrapping of PDF filters.

 * **2023-01-20**: